EduardoZava/devfull-mvp3/README.md

-# react with fastapi api
+# react with python fastapi api